AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: Evaluations

 As shown in \cref{fig: hallucination_comparison}, the model-generated descriptions are mostly faithful to listing information with minimal hallucination under both metrics.
 In contrast, the descriptions from human realtors or SFT model show an even higher level of hallucination.
 After digging into details, we found that this is due to human realtors' (also SFT's) vague description of attributes in $X_{\text{hard}}$ such as the following example, ``\textit{This 4 bedroom, 3.5 bathroom home offers {nearly 2,000} ({ 1,828}) sqft of living space...}''.
 Our \agentname, however, tends to accurately describe factual attributes whenever mentioned, likely due to its preference to copy from context --- interestingly, this preference seems to be forgotten by the model after supervised fine-tuning on human-written descriptions.
 That said, it is debatable whether such vague descriptions of attributes is a true kind of hallucination, though some buyers did complain about this kind of language in the comments of their responses.

 We replicate hallucination checks with human evaluators to validate GPT-4o's hallucination detection results.
 Details of the interface and annotation guidelines are provided in \cref{app: hallucination_human_eval}, and the results are shown in \cref{fig: hallucination_comparison}.
-For $X_{\text{hard}}$, GPT-4o's judgments align closely with human evaluations, but diverge on $X_{\text{soft}}$, highlighting the challenge of verifying loosely matched factual attributes.
+Regarding ranking consistency, GPT-4o's relative ordering of models on $X_{\text{hard}}$ aligns closely with human evaluations, but diverges on $X_{\text{soft}}$, highlighting the challenge of verifying loosely matched factual attributes.
 Overall, both human and GPT-4o evaluations show that \agentname achieves higher faithfulness on $X_{\text{hard}}$ and comparable performance on $X_{\text{soft}}$, suggesting it poses minimal risk of hallucination.
 Furthermore, the human evaluators report that \agentname descriptions are as trustworthy as humans (See more details of our credibility survey in \cref{app: hallucination_human_eval}).